iciaparicio/explore-cms-en/modulo/crear-modulo/rows_en-US.md

 ---
-description: Designed to present different rates in a row format.
+description: "Designed to present different rates in a row format."
 ---

 # Rows